Lumi-01/Galaxy-assistant/README.md

-# Galaxy-assistant
+'''
-This is a batch file that allows you to silence the camera and check battery life.
+This GitHub is an assistant for silencing the Galaxy camera and checking battery status.

+There is an English version and a Korean version.
+Just run the "Galaxy assistant" batch file.
+'''